gavinmorrow/hunter-extension/README.md

 # Hunter Extension

 This project aims to fix as much of the Hunter website as possible.
+It does this through a browser extension.
 To report problems or request a feature, please email gavinmorrow (at) hunterschools (dot) org.

 ## Features